antoniakras/hy360/README.md

-# HY360 – Java Servlets & SQL Backend Application
+# Retail-Transactions-System – Java Servlets & SQL Backend Application

 ## 🚀 About
 This project demonstrates the design and implementation of a **Java web application using Servlets, JDBC, and SQL**, deployed on an **Apache Tomcat container**.
 It follows a **REST-style architecture**, exposing endpoints for data management and interaction with a relational database.